smashkoala/CarND-Vehicle-Detection/writeup.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using HOG features of three channels, color features of three channels and spatial features.
 For spatial features, I used 16 x 16 pixel binning dimensions.
+It is in the code line 32 through 73 `train_classifier()` in `main_process.py`

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search the image area whose Y coordinate is between 400 px and 780 px.
+I decided to search the image area whose Y coordinate is between 400 px and 780 px by checking the positions of the road manually by an image processing tool.
 The cell per step of sliding window is two.
 The cell per block is two.
 I used two size of sliding window.
 One is 64 pix x 64 pix.
 The other one is 96 pix x 96 pix.
+I decided these parameters by experimenting the pipeline many times with test images.

 64 pix x 64 pix (One cell is 8 pix.
 Sliding 2 cells(16 pix))
 ![alt text][image3-1]